-For a number of countries, particularly developing countries, statistics related to budget balance as a percentage of GDP are subject to frequent revisions by such data sources as the IMF.
+For several countries, particularly developing countries, statistics related to budget balance as a percentage of GDP are subject to frequent revisions by such data sources as the IMF.

 Sources.
-The Index relies on the following sources for information on government intervention in the economy, in order of priority: Economist Intelligence Unit, Data Tool; International Monetary Fund, World Economic Outlook database, Staff Country Report, "Selected Issues and Statistical Appendix," and Staff Country Report, "Article IV Consultation"; Asian Development Bank, Key Indicators for Asia and the Pacific; African Development Bank, The ADB Statistics Pocketbook; and official government publications of each country.
+The Index relies on the following sources for information on government intervention in the economy, in order of priority: Economist Intelligence Unit, Data Tool; International Monetary Fund, World Economic Outlook database, Staff Country Report, "Selected Issues and Statistical Appendix," and Staff Country Report, "Article IV Consultation"; Asian Development Bank, Key Indicators for Asia and the Pacific; African Development Bank, AfDB Statistics Pocket-book; and official government publications of each country.